Eddie Marsan calls out friend of college ‘bully’ who tries to mock him on Twitter

 Actor Matthew Marsden replied: “Imagine someone tweeting this and thinking it’s some kind of win?
 Good grief.”

-Meanwhile, Twitter user Violet C added: “It’s horrifically gross that not only would a college aged man do that, but a middle aged man still thought it was funny.”
+Peaky Blinders star Emmett J Scanlan simply replied, “Legend,” while Twitter user Violet C added: “It’s horrifically gross that not only would a college aged man do that, but a middle aged man still thought it was funny.”

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up